vg-json-data/sm-json-data/strats.md

 A `leaveWithXModeSetup_` comes with implicit requirements, which are described in detail under the entrance condition `comeInWithXMode`.

+- The `canDoorTransitionXMode` tech requirement.
 - The `XRayScope` item requirement.
 - The requirements `{"and": [{"noFlashSuit": {}}, {"noBlueSuit": {}}]}`.
 - A requirement `{"disableEquipment": "Gravity"}`.
+- A requirement to take damage from the enemy.
+If Samus can only survive by using a reserve trigger, this includes a requirement to drain reserve energy to 1 first.

 #### Example
 ```json